Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 The resilient spirit of the Bear increases your ability to take physical hits.

-&emsp; **Spirit of the Bear.** While :fontawesome-solid-hand-fist: **Raging**, you gain resistance to all types of damage except Force and Psychic damage.
+- **Spirit of the Bear.** While :fontawesome-solid-hand-fist: **Raging**, you gain resistance to all types of damage except Force and Psychic damage.

-&emsp; **Relentless Ferocity.** While :fontawesome-solid-hand-fist: **Raging**, you can use an :rsc-action: **Action** to  restore your Hit Points by :material-hospital-box: 1d12 + your Constitution modifier.
+- **Relentless Ferocity.** While :fontawesome-solid-hand-fist: **Raging**, you can use an :rsc-action: **Action** to  restore your Hit Points by :material-hospital-box: 1d12 + your Constitution modifier.
 This can only be used once per **Rage**.

 #### Totemic Spirit: Vulture

 The fierce spirit of the Vulture grants you the ability to move fast as the wind.

-&emsp; **Spirit of the Vulture.** While :fontawesome-solid-hand-fist: **Raging**, you can use a :rsc-bonus-action: **Bonus Action** to take the *Dash* action and opportunity attack against you has :d20-disadv: **Disadvantage**.
+- **Spirit of the Vulture.** While :fontawesome-solid-hand-fist: **Raging**, you can use a :rsc-bonus-action: **Bonus Action** to take the *Dash* action and opportunity attack against you has :d20-disadv: **Disadvantage**.

-&emsp; **Precision Throw.** You gain +1 bonus to Attack and Damage rolls for ranged attacks made with Thrown weapon using Strength.
+- **Precision Throw.** You gain +1 bonus to Attack and Damage rolls for ranged attacks made with Thrown weapon using Strength.
 The damage from this attack benefits from your Rage damage bonus.

 #### Totemic Spirit: Elk

 The noble spirit of the Elk makes you extraordinarily swift.

-&emsp; **Spirit of the Elk.** While :fontawesome-solid-hand-fist: **Raging**, your walking speed increases by 15 feet.
+- **Spirit of the Elk.** While :fontawesome-solid-hand-fist: **Raging**, your walking speed increases by 15 feet.

-&emsp; **Mighty Charge.** While :fontawesome-solid-hand-fist: **Raging**, you gain :d20-adv: **Advantage** on an attack made using Strength after moving at least 10 feet in a straight line, on hit your target must succeed a Strength :material-shield:Saving Throw, or it is knocked prone or is pushed 10 ft. (your choice).
+- **Mighty Charge.** While :fontawesome-solid-hand-fist: **Raging**, you gain :d20-adv: **Advantage** on an attack made using Strength after moving at least 10 feet in a straight line, on hit your target must succeed a Strength :material-shield:Saving Throw, or it is knocked prone or is pushed 10 ft. (your choice).
 The DC is equals to 10 or half the damage you dealt on the attack, whichever is higher.

 #### Totemic Spirit: Elephant

 The spirit of the Elephant lends you its resilience.

-&emsp; **Spirit of the Elephant.** While :fontawesome-solid-hand-fist: **Raging**, you can add your Constitution modifier to Strength and Dexterity :d20-save: **Saving Throw** against effect that you can see.
+- **Spirit of the Elephant.** While :fontawesome-solid-hand-fist: **Raging**, you can add your Constitution modifier to Strength and Dexterity :d20-save: **Saving Throw** against effect that you can see.

-&emsp; **Moving Fortress.** While :fontawesome-solid-hand-fist: **Raging**, once per turn, when you hit a creature with a melee weapon attack using Strength, you can move it 5 feet to an unoccupied space, provided the target is no more than one size larger than you.
+- **Moving Fortress.** While :fontawesome-solid-hand-fist: **Raging**, once per turn, when you hit a creature with a melee weapon attack using Strength, you can move it 5 feet to an unoccupied space, provided the target is no more than one size larger than you.

 #### Totemic Spirit: Wolf

 The cunning spirit of the Wolf enhances your ability to fight alongside your pack.

-&emsp; **Spirit of the Wolf.** While :fontawesome-solid-hand-fist: **Raging**, allied creatures of your choice have :d20-adv: **Advantage** on any melee :d20-attack: **Attack Roll** they make against hostile creatures within 10 feet of you.
+- **Spirit of the Wolf.** While :fontawesome-solid-hand-fist: **Raging**, allied creatures of your choice have :d20-adv: **Advantage** on any melee :d20-attack: **Attack Roll** they make against hostile creatures within 10 feet of you.

-&emsp; **Pack Leader.** While :fontawesome-solid-hand-fist: **Raging**, the first creature you hit with an attack on your turn has :d20-disadv: **Disadvantage** on any :d20-attack: **Attack Roll** that isn't against you until the start of your next turn.
+- **Pack Leader.** While :fontawesome-solid-hand-fist: **Raging**, the first creature you hit with an attack on your turn has :d20-disadv: **Disadvantage** on any :d20-attack: **Attack Roll** that isn't against you until the start of your next turn.

 ## Level 5: Flames of Creation